Manage IPS Profiles

 Settings such as the default IPS profile and the decryption setting global settings apply to both types of access rules.

-Add a VPN Connection Posture Profile < Manage IPS Profiles > Manage Web Profiles
+Add a VPN Connection Posture Profile < Manage IPS Profiles > Manage Security Profiles